scambier/ecs-machina/README.md

 > A zero-dependency TypeScript Entity-Component-System Library

+ECS-Machina is a strongly typed ECS library.
+It was first built for use in TIC-80, so it can be drag-n-dropped into any TypeScript project.

+It's also certainly not the fastest ECS library out there, but it's simple, easy to understand, and has no dependencies.
+It should be enough for most small projects.

 ## Installation

 ```
 npm install ecs-machina
 ```

+Or just drop `src/index.ts` into your TIC-80 project, and rename it to e.g. `ecs.ts`.
+See [tic80-typescript](https://github.com/scambier/tic80-typescript) for more information on how to use TIC-80 with TypeScript.

 ## Documentation

-ECS-Machina is a strongly typed Entity-Component-System library; it's meant to be used in TypeScript projects to take full advantage of its typing system.

 ### World